Journalism & Media Studies at the Woods

 Hulman Hall houses the Department of Text and Image with shared space for the Art & Design and the Journalism & Media Studies majors, including classrooms, and up-to-date computer lab and a dedicated space for The Woods (the award-winning college student newspaper).
-A gallery/seminar room also allows students the opportunity to present and exhibit their work, while a lighting studio is available for both photography and videography projects.
+A gallery allows students the opportunity to present and exhibit their work, while a lighting studio is available for both photography and videography projects.

-Students have access to Macs and PCs, scanners and printers, digital SLR cameras, video cameras and other multi-media equipment.
+Students have access to Macintosh computers, scanners and printers, digital SLR cameras, video cameras and other multi-media equipment.

 Faculty offices are also housed near the classrooms.